 The record should be able to assist in categorizing matters impacting the measurement result and its measurement uncertainty.

-Also, it should allow the recurrence of a laboratory activity, if necessary, by giving traceability to former versions or to new observations, if amended.
+Also, it should allow the recurrence of a laboratory activity, if necessary, by giving traceability to former versions or new observations, if amended.